 The Department should continue to use the same criteria for consistency purposes.
-The existing regulations have been in place for some time now and the Regions and tribes have grown comfortable with their processes and requirements.
+The existing regulations have been in place for some time now, they work, and the Regions and tribes have grown comfortable with their processes and requirements.

 In short, tribes do not need additional changes to an already complicated system unless those changes are truly going to advance trust acquisitions quickly and more efficiently.
-However, if it is the Department's will to make changes, the Ramona Band offers the following suggestions for the Department to consider - and again, as stated above, we recommend that such changes could be accomplished through amendments to the BIA's Fee to Trust Handbook and not through regulatory changes.
+If the Department insists on pushing forward despite universal tribal opposition, we offer the following suggestions for the Department to consider through updates to the BIA's Fee to Trust Handbook and not through regulatory changes.